TanGentleman/TanTan/README.md

 # TanTan
 OpenAI Chatbot with Reddit Scraping Functionality

+What it is and what it does:
+- For now, there are two separate components, the chatbot, and reddit scraper, soon to be merged.
+- Using chatbot.py is like OpenAI's ChatGPT, but configurable, and can be integrated into many unique workflows.
+- The conversationality of chatbot.py is relatively rigid at the moment, but presets for different use cases will soon be added.

+In Progress:
+- Documentation for using chatbot.py
+- Documentation for using link_grabber.py and downloader.py

 Hi there!
 I'm new to creating tools for other people, so if anything seems counterintuitive, you're likely not alone and I would love the feedback on aspects that don't feel natural.

 I've built this primarily for: